The History of Olde Harbour Inn

 In March 1890, the newspaper reported: "Dennis J Murphy has just finished for the Tide Water Oil Company, a 3 story brick building on East Bay Street (between River Street and The Green) at a cost of $2,500."

-In 1892, a tremendous fire began along the mostly wooden warehouses on the east end of Factors Walk, including the Tide Water Oil Company's building.
-A breeze was blowing that evening, and although the fire company was quick to respond, the entire building caught fire, and ended in a total loss.
-The origins of the fire were never established, but fortunately no one was killed in the fire.
+In 1892, a raging fire began along the mostly wooden warehouses on the east end of Factors Walk, including the building belonging to the Tide Water Oil Company.
+A breeze was blowing that evening, and although the fire company was quick to respond, the entire building was set ablaze, and the catastrophe resulted in a total loss.
+The origins of the fire were never established, but fortunately no lives were lost.

 When Standard Oil left the building in 1907, it sat vacant more than 20 years.
 In 1930, Alexander Brothers Company, a blue jeans and overall factory, moved in and conducted business from the building until 1980.

 In 1985, the building underwent a complete renovation.
 It was re-opened as the Olde Harbour Inn in 1987.
-In December 1991, HLC Hotels, Inc, a Savannah-owned and operated hotel management company, purchased The Olde Harbour Inn, the first property in its collection of upscale historic Savannah inns.
-HLC's Savannah Inns now include The Marshall House, The Eliza Thompson House, The East Bay Inn, The Gastonian and The Kehoe House.
-Visit all six inns at www.BedandBreakfastsofSavannah.com.
+In December 1991, HLC Hotels, Inc, a Savannah-owned and operated hotel management company, purchased The Olde Harbour Inn as the first property in its collection of upscale historic Savannah inns.
+HLC's Savannah Inns also include The Marshall House, The Eliza Thompson House, The East Bay Inn, The Gastonian and The Kehoe House.